elixir-coinbase/coinbasepro-rest/README.md

 This package implements a low-level REST API of the [Coinbase Pro](https://docs.pro.coinbase.com/).
-Low-level means t is just a wrapper over HTTP library which handles authentication, request signing and has a few nice helper functions but you still have to construct URLs and interpret responses on your own.
+Low-level means it is just a wrapper over HTTP library which handles authentication, request signing and has a few nice helper functions but you still have to construct URLs and interpret responses on your own.